Skip navigation

 About

-Prior to my PhD, I spent five years at the Bill & Melinda Gates Foundation as a program officer in agricultural development.
-My work there involved a wide range of issues including gender, food systems, nutrition, environment, data, policy research, evaluation, and measurement.
-I hold a Master of Public Administration and a Certificate in International Development from the Evans School of Public Policy & Governance at the University of Washington where I also conducted food, agriculture, and development policy research.
-I completed a Bachelor of Arts in Sociology at McGill University.
+Dr. Schneider completed her PhD in food policy and applied nutrition at Tufts University in the Friedman School of Nutrition Science & Policy.
+Prior to her PhD, Dr. Schneider spent five years at the Bill & Melinda Gates Foundation as a program officer in agricultural development.
+Her work there involved a wide range of issues including gender, food systems, nutrition, environment, data, policy research, evaluation, and measurement.
+She holds a Master of Public Administration and a Certificate in International Development from the Evans School of Public Policy & Governance at the University of Washington where she conducted food, agriculture, and development policy research.
+She completed a Bachelor of Arts in sociology at McGill University.

 Expertise